What is CVS?

 In order to use CVS to amend the files of a project you will need three things:

-- The cvs client side software to install on your machine.
+The cvs client side software to install on your machine.
 There are a number of clients available but in this tutorial we will only discuss wincvs which uses a DOS interface (see the section on Using DOS Commands if you are unfamiliar with this).
-Some packages use a Windows Explorer interface (e.g. Tortoise CVS).
+Do an internet search for "cvs client" for other available software which may be easier to use.
+One such

 Having acquired and installed the above you will then need to do the following: